FredKSchott/pika-serville/README.md

 > `pika-serville` is an ES6 module fork of Serville.
-It matches the original Serville module described below, but is meant to be loaded via module `import` instead of Node's commonjs `require()`.
+It matches the original Serville module described below, except that it is loaded via module `import` instead of Node's commonjs `require()`.
+See the updated code snippets below for the new import syntax.

 <h1 align="center">Serville</h1>